Rio Rancho Public Schools

 Rio Rancho Public Schools is a school district based in Rio Rancho, New Mexico, United States.
 Rio Rancho Public Schools serves the municipality of Rio Rancho.
-The school district has a total of 18 schools.
-The district has two high schools, two alternative high schools, four middle schools, 10 elementary schools, and one preschool.
+The school district has a total of 22 schools.
+The district has three high schools, two alternative high schools, four middle schools, 11 elementary schools, and two preschools.

 The district, with the vast majority of its land in Sandoval County, serves most of Rio Rancho and almost all of Rio Rancho Estates.
 A very small portion of the district extends into Bernalillo County.

 History

 Prior to 1997 students in the school district attended Albuquerque Public Schools for high school.
 The first high school, Rio Rancho High School, opened in 1997.